Files and Folders Become Shortcuts? Quick Fixes Here!

 - Your Windows PC (even if it's infected)

 - The removable media, i.e. the USB drive, flash card, etc

 - An antivirus or anti-malware software

-- Some time and patience
+- A little bit time and patience

 Guide to Fixing Folder Shortcut Issue